NPTE Pass Rate Analysis

 Internationally educated first-time candidates pass at roughly 40–60%, significantly lower than US-educated candidates.
 The gap reflects differences in curriculum alignment with US clinical practice patterns, language and testing format differences, and the time that has often elapsed between foreign education completion and NPTE testing.
 Targeted preparation that addresses US-specific clinical reasoning patterns is critical for this population.

-FSBPT allows up to 3 attempts per rolling 12-month period with a 45-day minimum wait between attempts, and a lifetime maximum of 6 total attempts.
-Some states have additional restrictions or require remediation after certain thresholds.
-Check with your state licensing board for specific rules.
+FSBPT allows up to 3 attempts per rolling 12-month period — with approximately 3 months between attempts since the licensure exam is offered quarterly — and a lifetime maximum of 6 total attempts.
+Some state physical therapy boards have additional restrictions or require formal remediation coursework after certain thresholds.
+Check with your state licensing board for specific rules that apply to your jurisdiction.

 The NPTE examination fee is $485 per attempt.
 State re-registration fees and testing center fees may add additional costs depending on your jurisdiction.
 Failing once creates a real financial burden — failing twice can delay the start of your career by 6 months or more when factoring in wait periods and additional prep time.